-- On average, one woman is killed every week at the hands of a current or former partner. - One in three women has been a victim of physical or sexual violence, since the age of 15, from someone known to them. - One in six women has experienced physical or sexual violence from a current or former partner. - One in four Australian women has experienced emotional abuse from a current or former partner. - One in four young people is prepared to excuse violence from a partner.
+- On average, one woman is killed every week at the hands of a current or former partner. - > One in three women has been a victim of physical or sexual violence, since the age of 15, from someone known to them. - One in six women has experienced physical or sexual violence from a current or former partner. - > One in four Australian women has been emotionally abused. - One in four young people is prepared to excuse violence from a partner.